AndersLemme/audio_detection/README.md

 # Script description

 ## New scripts
-**segmentation.py**: This script takes a wav file and segment all high amplitude sounds and store them in a segmented file (1s).
+**segmentation.py**: This script takes a wav file and segment all high amplitude sounds and store them in a segmented file (1s). \
+**segmentation2.py**: This script takes multiple  wav file and segment all high amplitude sounds and store them in a segmented file (1s).\

 ## Old scripts
-**auproc.py**: audio processing, amplitude envilope, 0-crossing, RSME - ran on file 140g_run2_pop.wav)
+**auproc.py**: audio processing, amplitude envilope, 0-crossing, RSME - ran on file 140g_run2_pop.wav) \

 # Notes of previous work.. (for myself)
 locally: